 A mediator helps people engage in challenging conversations.
 Choosing mediation may save time, money, and emotional energy.
 Some people choose mediation to get help with a conversation to prevent it from becoming a legal matter.
 Others choose a mediator after starting a court action, or when ordered by the court to participate in mediation.

 The participants tell the mediator what issues they want to discuss.
 The mediator facilitates a conversation between the participants.
 With the help of a mediator, the participants may clarify the facts, consider the needs, and create ideas for resolution.
 The participants choose what is discussed, and if an agreement is reached, the participants decide what is says.

 Investing in coaching, mediation, and training really demonstrates an investment in yourself and in your personal, business, and other relationships.
 Rather than spending time, money, and energy in conflict or litigation, you engage in a private conflict resolution process where you decide the outcome or learn tools to resolve issues on your own.

 Mediation ~ Hourly rates range from $175 to $250 per hour per participant.
-Bruckner Mediation typically schedules family mediations for three-hour sessions.
-Fees for a three-hour divorce or custody mediation vary based upon a sliding fee scale..
+Bruckner Mediation typically schedules family mediations for three-hour sessions offering an income-based sliding fee scale..
 Each participant is responsible for a one-time administrative fee.
 More information available by calling 320.808.3212 or sending a message for details.
 Schedule a pre-mediation consult now.

 You may request Bruckner Mediation to help your or your business or organization in your location, via online meeting/Zoom, or at the Bruckner Mediation office at 324 Broadway Street in Alexandria, Minnesota.